shadyxur/break-the-code/README.md

 ## 2. Understanding the Cipher

-SC-1 operates on 64-bit blocks (8 bytes) with a 64-bit key through three sequential operations:
+The cipher operates on 64-bit blocks (8 bytes) with a 64-bit key through three sequential operations:

 ### Step 1: XOR with Key
 The plaintext P is XORed with the key K to produce intermediate value D: